teslajs/tesla.js/README.md

 $ bower cache clean
 ```

-## Configuration
-All configuration is specified in the [config](config/) folder, particularly the [config.js](config/config.js) file and the [env](config/env/) files.
-Here you will need to specify your application name, database name, as well as hook up any social app keys if you want integration with Twitter, Facebook, GitHub or Google.

-### Environmental Settings

-There are three environments provided by default, __development__, __test__, and __production__.
-Each of these environments has the following configuration options:
-* __db__ - This is the name of the MongoDB database to use, and is set by default to __mean-dev__ for the development environment.
-* __app.name__ - This is the name of your app or website, and can be different for each environment.
-You can tell which environment you are running by looking at the TITLE attribute that your app generates.
-* __Social OAuth Keys__ - Facebook, GitHub, Google, Twitter.
-You can specify your own social application keys here for each platform:
-	* __clientID__
-	* __clientSecret__
-	* __callbackURL__

-To run with a different environment, just specify NODE_ENV as you call grunt:

-	$ NODE_ENV=test grunt

-If you are using node instead of grunt, it is very similar:

-	$ NODE_ENV=test node server

-> NOTE: Running Node.js applications in the __production__ environment enables caching, which is disabled by default in all other environments.

 ## Heroku Quick Deployment
 Before you start make sure you have <a href="https://toolbelt.heroku.com/">heroku toolbelt</a> installed and an accessible mongo db instance - you can try <a href="http://www.mongohq.com/">mongohq</a> which have an easy setup )